arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	>To set the start page, in **Solution Explorer**, right-click the **CloudShop** project and select **Properties**.
 In the **Properties** window, select the **Web** tab and in the **Start Action** section, select **Specific Page**.
 Leave the value of this field blank.

 1. In the **Web.config** file located in the root folder of the **CloudShop** project, update the _NorthwindEntities_ connection string to point to your database.
-Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** in the connectionStrings section with the Windows Azure SQL Database server name, administrator username and administrator password that you registered at the portal and used to create the database during setup.
+Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** in the connectionStrings section with the Microsoft Azure SQL Database server name, administrator username and administrator password that you registered at the portal and used to create the database during setup.

-	>**Note:** Make sure that you followed the instructions in the setup section to create a copy of the Northwind2 database in your own Windows Azure SQL Database account and configure your Windows Azure SQL Database firewall settings.
+	>**Note:** Make sure that you followed the instructions in the setup section to create a copy of the Northwind2 database in your own Microsoft Azure SQL Database account and configure your Microsoft Azure SQL Database firewall settings.

 1. Press **Ctrl + F5** to build and run the application without debugging in the compute emulator.

 	>**Note:** Make sure that you run the application without debugging.
 In debugging mode, you will not be able to recycle the web role.

-1. Explore the main page of the application, the **Products** page, which displays a list of products obtained from a Windows Azure SQL Database.
+1. Explore the main page of the application, the **Products** page, which displays a list of products obtained from a Microsoft Azure SQL Database.

 	![Cloud Shop products page](Images/azure-store-products-page.png?raw=true "Cloud Shop products page")